 SOURCE: SPIROMICS Study of Early COPD Progression

 SOURCE is a research study to understand the lung’s response to tobacco smoke exposure.
 People who smoke can develop changes in their airways and lungs long before they have symptoms that are often linked to COPD, like cough or shortness of breath.
 Because most studies of COPD have enrolled older individuals, this study will help us better understand the early stages of COPD in younger people.
-The SOURCE research study is taking place in 12 cities across the United States.
+The SOURCE research study is taking place at 14 sites across the United States.

 This study will enroll people between 30 and 55 years of age who are current or former cigarette smokers.
 If enrolled, you’ll have two clinic visits over 3 years to complete breathing tests, a CT scan of the lungs, and other health measures.
 We’ll also follow up with you over the phone twice each year for 5 years.
 You do not need a diagnosis of lung disease or COPD to join.